pervices/releases/README.md

 UPDATE UHD
 ===

-After updating all components, ensure that you are running an appropriate version of UHD.
+After updating your Crimson unit, you should update to an appropriate version of UHD.
 Speaking broadly, if you compiled from master, then you should use the master UHD branch.
-If you compiled from another branch, you should use the corresponding branch, unless otherwise specified.
+If you compiled from a release branch, you should use the corresponding branch, unless otherwise specified.

 To identify the correct version of UHD, select the branch or release that shares the same release tag as the one you selected when updating Crimson.